-I appraise fine art such as paintings and sculptures, practical arts such as furniture, Lalique, Steuben and Bohemian art glass; Meissen, Royal Bayreuth, Villeroy and related porcelains; Pennsylvania Dutch furniture, Gorham silver service, Hutschenreuther China, cut glass, American primitives and graniteware, clocks – and much more.
+I regularly evaluate and appraise fine art such as paintings, sculptures, and prints of all kinds, as well as practical arts such as furniture, Lalique, Steuben, and Bohemian art glass; Meissen, Royal Bayreuth, Villeroy and Boch, and related porcelains; Pennsylvania Dutch furniture, Gorham silver service, Hutschenreuther China, cut glass, American primitives, and graniteware, clocks – and much more.

-Formal appraisals are written to address specific needs: Estate planning and valuations for IRS taxes, insurance – including damage and loss, museum and charitable donations, equitable distribution – including matrimonial, business acquisition and liquidation, etc.
+Formal appraisals are written to address specific needs and intended uses: Obtaining insurance or settling an insurance claim, estate planning, and valuations for IRS tax calculations, museum and charitable donations, as well as equitable distribution – including divorce, business acquisition, and liquidation, etc.

-A complete appraisal will include an on-site examination, assessment, inventory, photography, market research and valuation of the property as well as a written USPAP-compliant appraisal report.
+The appraisal process includes an on-site examination, assessment, inventory, photography, market research and valuation of the property, all contained in a USPAP-compliant appraisal report.

-Fees for appraisal services are charged by the hour for small projects or by a negotiated project fee for larger collections, archives or estates.
-The fee will include on-site inspection, assessment, research time and final appraisal report.
+Fees for appraisal services are charged by the hour for small projects or by a negotiated project fee for larger collections, archives, or estates.
+The fee includes an on-site inspection, assessment, research time, and the final appraisal report.

-Verbal appraisals and value discovery consultations are also available for those seeking only guidance or basic information about their collection.
+Value Discovery Consultations and Sales Advisory Opinions are also available for those seeking only basic information or guidance about their item, estate, or collection.
 Call at (816) 289-5400 or email me for more information or to get started!